On this page

 - State and local government agencies aren’t covered

-- The Australian Bureau of Statistics can legally collect your information in an official survey
+- The Australian Bureau of Statistics can legally collect your information in an official survey, like the Census

-Australian Government agencies and the Norfolk Island administration must follow the Privacy Act 1988 (Privacy Act), except those listed below.
+Australian Government agencies and the Norfolk Island administration must follow the Privacy Act 1988, except those listed below.

 The Privacy Act also covers some state ‘organisations’.
 These are listed in the Privacy Regulation 2013 and include Ausgrid, Endeavour Energy and Essential Energy in New South Wales, and HomeStart Finance in South Australia.